Summary

 Ethereum is a decentralized blockchain platform that supports smart contracts and enables developers to build decentralized applications (dApps).

-Think of Ethereum like this.
-The device you are using right now, whether it's a smartphone or desktop, runs on an operating system.
+Think of Ethereum like this: The device you are using right now, whether it's a smartphone or desktop, runs on an operating system.
 In this analogy, Ethereum is that operating system.

 Your smartphone and desktop have applications, such as a web browser, music player, and email.
 Developers or companies control these applications.

-But on Ethereum, similar applications come with a twist.
+On Ethereum, similar applications come with a twist.
 They operate without any centralized authority, so no single entity governs or holds power over them.
 We call these decentralized applications (dApps).

 What are Smart Contracts?